kaan-keskin/software-architecture-notes/Software-Architecture-Extra-Topics-I.md

 As an architect, you should be very interested in issues of concurrency.
 You want to make sure that the systems you design will be robust in the presence of multiple threads and processors.
 The question you must be asking yourself, then, is whether immutability is practicable.

 The answer to that question is affirmative, if you have infinite storage and infinite processor speed.
 Lacking those infinite resources, the answer is a bit more nuanced.
 Yes, immutability can be practicable, if certain compromises are made.

+Immutable types are safer from bugs, easier to understand, and more ready for change.
+Mutability makes it harder to understand what your program is doing, and much harder to enforce contracts.

 Some of those compromises: